Centre-for-Biorobotics/ML-soft-fin-motion-RoboSoft2025/README.md

 [![Watch the video](https://img.youtube.com/vi/kXK6Rg0H76Y/maxresdefault.jpg)](https://youtu.be/kXK6Rg0H76Y?si=Op2ifv9167ptCTK3)

 ## Usage
 Unzip the datasets in /src directory.
 The training dataset is named final_dataset.csv.
 The rest three are testing datasets for evaluation.
-The pretrained models are also located in the /src directory.
+The pretrained models are also located in the /src directory, as well as jupyter notebooks for training both surrogate model and the RL agent.

 ## Cite
 ```bibtex